kayrus/elk-kubernetes/README.md

 ### Namespace

-This example uses `monitoring` namespace.
+This example uses `monitoring` namespace for Elasticsearch 2.x and `es5` for Elasticsearch 5.x.
 If you wish to use your own namespace, just export `NAMESPACE=mynamespace` environment variable.

 ### Insecure Elasticsearch connections